ashishguptasanu/Firebase-Authentication-MVP-Java-Android/README.md

 ## About
 In this project, we have done Firebase Authentication using Email & Password, this is a demo project written in Java.
+Add your google-services.json in the /src directory brfore build.

 ## License
 ```